 Largemouth bass aren’t quite as common here as they were a few years ago, but they still are abundant around woody structure and vegetation.

-Crane Prairie is open for fishing from the fourth Saturday in April through October.
+Crane Prairie opens for fishing late in April and the season runs through October.

 This large natural lake no longer ranks among the elite rainbow trout waters (though it’s still fairly good) in Central Oregon, in part because illegally introduced largemouth bass have done so well here.